About

 OTs do not aim to “fix” differences but rather understand how strengths and interests can be used as building blocks for progress.
 Emphasis is placed on adapting the task or environment to enable participation in meaningful activities.

-Sarah is currently completing her master’s in counselling psychology at Yorkville University.
+Sarah has her master’s in counselling psychology at Yorkville University.
 Sarah believes everyone should have a safe and healing place where they can work through life’s difficulties.
 She believes that the therapeutic relationship should be one of authenticity, collaboration, and one that feels safe and supportive.
 She pulls from a blend of mind-body approaches and is flexible to meet each client’s needs.
 She prioritizes trust in her therapeutic relationships and hopes to help clients find more adaptive habits that lead to more meaningful and fulfilling lives.
+Sarah is currently working towards her play therapy certification as she has a passion for helping children and their families to process emotions and communicate more effective.

 Laurel Paracy is our remote administrator, assisting with billing, accounts receivable, and tech issues behind the scenes.
 In her free time, Laurel enjoys spending time with her family, kickboxing, and performing in a local band.